ImperialCollegeLondon/safedata_validator/docs/format.md

 The following are the **mandatory field descriptors**, which are needed for all fields and which **cannot be blank**.

- * **''field_type''**: This has to be one of the following values indicating the field type (see the options below). * **''description''**: a short description of the field * **''field_name''**: the name of the variable.
+* **field_type**: This has to be one of the following values indicating the field type (see the options below).
+* **description**: a short description of the field .
+* **field_name**: the name of the variable.
 The name format should be suitable for loading into an analysis package and should not contain spaces: use an underscore (''_'') to put gaps in names.
 It definitely must not have white space at the start or end and it should only use standard ASCII characters.
 This descriptor **must always be the last descriptor row**, immediately above the data, so that it can be used as field headers when loading data from the file for analysis.

 There are also some **additional field descriptors**, which are mandatory for some data types (see the descriptions of the data types below).
 The options are:

- * **''levels''**: contains the set of level names used in a categorical variable. * **''method''**: a contain a short description of the method and equipment used to record numeric, abundance and trait data. * **''units''**: the units of numeric or trait variables. * **''taxon_name''**: the name of the taxon for which all of the trait or abundance data in a field is recorded.
-The taxon name must appear in the Taxa worksheet. * **''taxon_field''**: the name of a taxon field in the datasheet which shows the taxon for which trait or abundance data on that row is recorded. * **''interaction_name''**: a set of names giving the interacting taxa for interaction data . * **''interaction_field''**: a set of field names, where the rows of the field give the interacting taxa for interaction data.
+* **levels**: contains the set of level names used in a categorical variable.
+* **method**: a contain a short description of the method and equipment used to record numeric, abundance and trait data.
+* **units**: the units of numeric or trait variables.
+* **taxon_name**: the name of the taxon for which all of the trait or abundance data in a field is recorded.
+The taxon name must appear in the Taxa worksheet.
+* **taxon_field**: the name of a taxon field in the datasheet which shows the taxon for which trait or abundance data on that row is recorded.
+* **interaction_name**: a set of names giving the interacting taxa for interaction data .
+* **interaction_field**: a set of field names, where the rows of the field give the interacting taxa for interaction data.

-These descriptors only have to be completed for the appropriate data types: **leave them blank** for any fields that don't require them. ==== Missing data ====
+These descriptors only have to be completed for the appropriate data types: **leave them blank** for any fields that don't require them.

+### Missing data

 If your data worksheets contain missing data, **you must enter 'NA' in those cells**, not just leave them blank.
 This is to make it absolutely unambiguous that a given value is actually